Snow-2122/Sabzi-Calculator/README.md

 1.  **Ensure `base` is correct in `vite.config.ts`**:
     - Open the `vite.config.ts` file.
-    - The `base` property should be set to the name of your GitHub repository, enclosed in slashes.
-For example, if your repository URL is `https://github.com/your-username/sabzi-calculator`, the `base` should be `'/sabzi-calculator/'`.
-This is already configured correctly for this project.
+    - The `base` property **must exactly match** the name of your GitHub repository, including capitalization, and be enclosed in slashes.
+For example, if your repository URL is `https://github.com/your-username/Sabzi-Calculator`, the `base` must be `'/Sabzi-Calculator/'`.

 2.  **Run the Deployment Script**:
     - Open your terminal in the project's root directory.